You are here

 To assist an eligible veteran, member of the Forces, member of a Peacekeeping Force or Australian mariner with the cost of the services of an attendant.

-The eligible person must be in receipt of a disability pension for incapacity from one of the following war-caused or defence-caused injuries or diseases:
+The eligible person must be in receipt of a Disability Compensation Payment for incapacity from one of the following war-caused or defence-caused injuries or diseases:

 - blinded in both eyes;